stevedanomodolor/stevedanomodolor.github.io/_projects/4_project.md

 ---
 layout: page
-title: Simulation and control of a BLDC motor
+title: Simulation and Control of a BLDC Motor
 description: Simulation and control of a BLDC motor with methods on real-time data exchange and visualization.
 img: assets/img/simulation.png
 importance: 1